seemoo-lab/internalblue/README.md

 Anything that can be improved within a Bluetooth stack can be directly tested on off-the-shelf devices.

-Our newest research features [Frankenstein](https://github.com/seemoo-lab/frankenstein), which emulates the firmware including thread switches and virtual modem input.
+Our recent research features [Frankenstein](https://github.com/seemoo-lab/frankenstein), which emulates the firmware including thread switches and virtual modem input.
 The emulated firmware can be attached to a *Linux* host.
 Thus, the approach is full-stack.
 We mainly used it for fuzzing and found vulnerabilities that include host responses to be triggered. *Frankenstein* is in a separate repository, but depends on *InternalBlue* to take state snapshots etc. on a physical device.

+Moreover, we just published [Polypyus](https://github.com/seemoo-lab/polypyus).
+It enables binary-only binary diffing, independent from *IDA* and *Ghidra*.
+However, it integrates into that workflow by identifying good starting points for further analysis.
+We already tried it across various *Broadcom* Wi-Fi and Bluetooth firmware.